-- If a child's living arrangements change during the admissions process, parents should notify the Trust/school immediately. - The Trust/school will consider the new arrangements, provided they are genuine and can be evidenced. - Any change made solely to gain an unfair advantage in the admissions process may result in withdrawal of any offer.
+- If a child's living arrangements change during the admissions process, parents should notify the school and Local Authority immediately. - The Local Authority will consider the new arrangements, provided they are genuine and can be evidenced.

 9.4 Multiple Applications from Separated Parents